Sports News | Di María, Gnabry Could Prove Key in Champions League Final | LatestLY

 What both players have in common is that they will be playing for the title after having their careers stalled in England — Di María while with Manchester United and Gnabry with Arsenal and West Bromwich Albion.

-Di María disappointed in his season in Manchester just after he had been key for Real Madrid in the 2014 Champions League.
+Di María was United's record signing when he joined from Real Madrid in 2014, but was unable to live up to the fee of 59.7 million pounds (then $99 million).
+Manager Louis van Gaal couldn't work out how to get the best out of Di Maria, deploying him in central midfield and on the left wing as the team finished fourth in the Premier League.

+Di María and his family were also shaken by an attempted burglary before leaving England for Paris in 2015 after less than a year in Manchester.

-Gnabry could not get it going during his time with Arsenal in the early 2010s, making only a few appearances as a starter.
+Gnabry could not get it going during his time with Arsenal in the early 2010s, making only a few appearances as a starter before being sent on loan to West Brom where his qualities were questioned by the management.
 His career was revitalized after joining German clubs Werder Bremen and Hoffenheim, eventually leading him to a place with Bayern in 2018.

 Both Gnabry and Di María have played a role with their national teams — Di María is a three-time World Cup veteran and reached the 2014 final in Brazil, while Gnabry helped Germany to a runner-up finish in the 2016 Olympic final.
 He did not make the World Cup squad two years later, though.

-Di María could have a bit of an edge over Gnarby at the Stadium of Light.
-The Argentine used to play there during his time with Portuguese club Benfica, and it's where he thrived in the 2014 Champions League final.
+Di María could have a bit of an edge over Gnabry at the Stadium of Light.
+The Argentine used to play there during his time with Portuguese club Benfica, and it's where he won the 2014 Champions League final.
 (AP)

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)